 We also partnered with Community Lending Works to create Business Investment Grants.
 We were able to distribute $100,000 in CARES Act funding with these grants which provided support to 15 local, independently owned businesses in Eugene and gave funding priority to BIPOC and women-owned businesses.
 Spending at local businesses is the best way for Eugene residents to support our small business community.
 Sales equals cash flow, which is what local businesses need most right now.
 Be sure to meet mask and distancing requirements when you visit our local businesses.

-Subject matter experts on the Eugene Community Recovery team researched the impacts of COVID-19 in Eugene across many sectors in May and again in July.
+Subject matter experts on the Eugene Community Recovery team researched the impacts of COVID-19 in Eugene across many sectors.
 Key findings included:

 - The existing gaps in service and basic needs for community members are only growing larger.